-- End Rough Sleeping - Prevent homelessness from occurring - Improve the standards and types of temporary accommodation - Reduce time spent in temporary accommodation - Increase supply of permanent accommodation options - Provide appropriate support and accommodation this page is intertionally let blank
+- End Rough Sleeping - Prevent homelessness from occurring - Improve the standards and types of temporary accommodation - Reduce time spent in temporary accommodation - Increase supply of permanent accommodation options - Provide appropriate support and accommodation

 These intended outcomes are monitored on a monthly and an annual basis.
 In addition the Homeless Strategic Partnership monitors quarterly to ensure that the implementation is successful and that appropriate resources are harnessed to deliver the RRTP.